Stevexchia/roundabout/README.md

 ## Overview

 Roundabout is an end-to-end Machine Learning/NLP pipeline for evaluating the quality and relevancy of Google location reviews.
-It covers data preprocessing, feature extraction, model training, policy enforcement, and provides a simple UI for predictions.
+It covers data preprocessing, feature extraction, policy-based classification, and provides a simple UI for predictions.

+**Key principle:**
+The system ensures robust and reproducible results by avoiding incremental training: each training run uses the full labeled dataset (concatenate old and new data if needed).

 ---